LathaSaradha/Grocery_on_Wheels/ReadMe.md

 4. From the "Choosing a Setup Type" select the "Developer Default".

-5. On the "Check requirements" select "execute" and then "next".
+5. On the "Check requirements" select "execute" and then click "next".

-6. On the following Installation menu click "Execute" for installation.
+6. On the "Installation" tab click "Execute" for installation.
+7. On the "Product Configuration" tab select next to configure the product.
+8.
-7. On the Group Replication menu, select "Standalone MySQL Server/Classic MySQL Replication" and On the Type and Networking,
+7. On the High Availability menu, select "Standalone MySQL Server/Classic MySQL Replication" and On the Type and Networking,
 8. keep the default value for config type to "Development Computer" and the Port address to be "3306" then click Next.
 9. On the Authentication Method, keep the default of "Use Strong Password ..." as the selected option and set your MySQL Root password (use a simple pass code)
 10. On the Windows Service menu, keep the default selections